OXFORD

 viola

 Vanessa studied viola with Margaret Major as an undergraduate at the Royal College of Music, then, as a postgraduate, gained diplomas in orchestral, solo and chamber performance.
-She has recorded for film, television and radio, and has performed at private functions both for the Prince of Wales and for the Queen!
+She has recorded for film, television and radio, and has performed at private functions for both the then Prince of Wales (now King) and the late Queen!

 cello